nrwl/nx/nx-dev/nx-dev/public/documentation/shared/nx-core.md

 ## Adding Plugins

 As you can see, the core of Nx is generic, simple, and unobtrusive.
 Nx Plugins are completely optional, but they can really level up your developer experience.
-Watch this video to see the plugins in actions.
+Watch this video to see the plugins in action.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BO1rwynFBLM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; fullscreen"></iframe>